-Siemens Nederland N.V. is prepared to take moderate risks to realize its ambitions in our markets but has a very low appetite to risks that would negatively impact our Reputation, Customers, HSE, ESG (Environmental, Social & Governance), Business Continuity or Information Security.
+Siemens Nederland N.V. is prepared to take moderate risks to realize its ambitions in our markets but has a very low appetite to risks that would negatively impact our reputation, our customers, ESG (Environmental, Social & Governance), business continuity or information security.
 Due to the very nature of part of its business it may have a moderate appetite for project management risks which apply to a certain type of projects (such as new technology).
 Siemens Nederland N.V. requires full compliance with all applicable national and international laws and regulations.
-Governance, Assurance and Risk Management are all key elements of Siemens' risk and internal control system.
+Governance, assurance and risk management are all key elements of Siemens' risk and internal control system.